 Power frequency magnetic shielding is what many people have in mind when they are looking for an

 EMF shield.
 It has become common in areas of commercial buildings near the power control and distribution

-flickering under high field conditions.
-Once the problem is identified, human exposure concerns can become
+equipment.
+Interference can be experienced with sensitive equipment.
+Once the problem is recognized, human exposure concerns can become

 an issue as well.
 This type of shielding is moderately expensive for large areas, but if space is at a premium,

 the cost can often be justified.
 It is essential to ensure that the problem is not the result of a net current condition